ricardopt/gatsby-blog/src/pages/07-21-2018-flexible-headings/index.md

 Next we pass the value of the title key so the text for the heading can be rendered.
 This may seem like an overkill because we could simply type the title of the heading directly in the twig template, however, this is a better approach for separation of concern between data and markup.

 ```twig
 </h{{ heading_level }}>
 ```
-Finally we close the heading tab by again appending the heading_level variable.
+Finally we close the heading tag by appending the heading_level variable.